When we imagine different ways to keep our homes safe, we don’t think of mold.

 However, you can also research online and try to determine the type by other photos.
 That way, if it seems harmless, you can save a little money.
 This is not recommended by the manufacturer, though.

-There are two ways to test with this product.
+There are two ways to test this product.
 You can swab the areas you think have mold or perform an airborne mold test.
 Most kits only do one or the other.

 - DIY version without lab analysis required